 Aside from rubber, many anti-vibration pads are also made of vinyl.
 If you’ve been following some of my other articles, you’ll know that I frequently recommend mass-loaded vinyl for all of your soundproofing needs.
 So, if you have a piece of it lying around, you could actually just use that to quiet your compressor as well.

-But rubber and vinyl products come in all shapes and sizes.
-Some of them are solid, like these EVA anti-vibration pads, while others are softer like the XCEL closed-cell foam rubber dampers.
+Rubber and vinyl products come in all shapes and sizes, some of them are solid while others are softer.
 Personally, I’ve found that foam rubber products work slightly better than the solid rubber ones.
 The more malleable foam seems to be better at absorbing the vibrations and staying in place than firm materials, which can sometimes cause even more noise by squeaking.

 Size and Quantity

-You’ll also find that smaller mats come in packs of 4, 6, 8, or more pieces.
-So if your compressor has legs, you can slip a mat under each of them or stack several of them on top of each other.
+You’ll also find that most pads come in packs of 4, 6, 8, or more pieces.
+So if your compressor has legs, you can slip a pad under each of them or stack several of them on top of each other.
 But be careful — the construction should still be sturdy enough to hold the machine when you power it on.